Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 MO "It's a mining town in the hills.
 They mine all kinds of minerals there, coal, silver, gold."<br>
 MO "I've heard a rumor that they've found gold there recently."<br>
 W "Gold?"<br>
-MO "A goldrush is happening there.
-Many opportunistic prospectors have gone there to try their luck at hitting it big."<br>
+MO "There's a goldrush happening in the area.
+Many opportunistic prospectors are trying their luck at hitting it big."<br>
 W "A goldrush?
 We could make some money on the way..."<br>
 MO "West Field Mines are located near Copper branch.
 They sell the special explosives that we need."<br>
 W "Alright.
 We'll stock up on provisions, and head west.
 It'll be a long journey, so prepare properly.
 Let's take stock at the Copper Branch saloon."